RafaelDamiani/olx-web-scraper/README.md

 # olx-web-scraper
 A Python project to do Web Scrapping in OLX.

-In src folder, execute the following execute the project:
+Open the terminal, go to the src folder, and  execute the following command:

 ```shell
 scrapy runspider main.py